Memeor/MMS/mms-frontend/README.md

 On mac or linux:
 1. type the following command: docker-compose up -d

+Your react application will run in port 3000 which you can view in broweser with: localhost:3000

 If you want to learn how I setup the docker for react, here is the amazing tutorial: https://www.youtube.com/watch?v=3xDAU5cvi5E